 Alex Rich

 I'm a PhD student in computer science at UCSB, advised by Tobias Höllerer.
 I am broadly interested in machine learning, computer vision, and computer graphics.
-My research focuses on multi-view stereo and 3D reconstruction, with applications in augmented and virtual reality, autonomous navigation, and more.
+My research focuses on multi-view stereo and 3D reconstruction, with many applications including augmented and virtual reality, and autonomous navigation.

 I earned a B.S. from UCSB in mathematics, where I worked with Kenneth C. Millett on knot theory and the analysis of common subknots in minimal prime knot presentations.